17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Pick up a park map from the kiosk at the main entrance.
 Then lace up your hiking boots: Laumeier Sculpture Park has 100 hilly acres to explore.

-Follow the beautiful forested trails that wend their way around dozens of intriguing alfresco exhibits.
+Follow the beautiful forested trails like the Central Pathway and Art Hike Trail that wend their way around dozens of intriguing alfresco exhibits.
 If your tastes lean towards the quirky, you’re in luck: This eclectic collection includes giant bronze tulips, a tiled cat cuddle seat, and a mobile steel schooner.

-For most travelers, the top choices for where to stay in St. Louis fall within the city center.
-Narrow down your accommodation search to Downtown, Downtown West, and Midtown.
+For most travelers, our favorite choices for where to stay in St. Louis fall within the city center.
+We’d suggest narrowing your accommodation search to Downtown, Downtown West, and Midtown.
 The central neighborhoods are home to most of the city’s top hotels and main points of interest.

 Drury Plaza St. Louis at the Arch